TruelyThea/trollegle-client/README.md

 ## Main Benefit ##

 The *main benefit* of this client comes from it's file organization and extensibility.
+A [partial documentation and explaination](./DOCUMENTATION.md) of `trollegle-client` is available.

 To add new commands, simply